monkeywithacupcake/javascript30/README.md

 # javascript30
 This repo is my trip through [Wes Bos javascript30](https://javascript30.com/).
 I'm starting on 22Feb2018.

+## Day 9
+The lesson was focused on some tips and tricks in the Javascript developer console.
+Most of these were new to me.
+Hooray for learning!
+Today I stopped splitting up the files.
+I just copied `index_START.html` into my `index.html` to do the work.

 ## Day 8 (March 1)
 Learning about fundamentals of canvas.
 I followed along, but this never worked for me.
 I couldn't get any action even after copying the indexFINISHED js.
 I'm not sure why. :confounded: